 - Turn off the heat and let cool for 15 minutes.
 Add half of vanilla extract, bourbon, and sea salt, then taste for flavor.
 Add more of each until the flavor is perfect to your palate.
 Allow to cool for at least 45 minutes to determine texture.
 You may want to slightly re-warm the butterscotch when pouring it between the cake layers.

 - Heat oven to 350°F. Grease and flour two 9-inch round baking pans.
+Line the pan with a parchment circle.
 If making buttermilk substitute *see note 1, make that now.

 - hisk together sugar, flour, cocoa, baking soda, baking powder and salt in mixer bowl for at least 20 seconds.
-Beat in eggs, buttermilk, espresso, coffee, bourbon, oil, and vanilla extract until well combined.
+Beat in eggs, buttermilk, espresso or coffee, oil, and vanilla extract until well combined.
 Make sure to stop and scrape the bottom of the bowl once or twice to get everything well mixed.

 - Divide batter evenly between the two prepared cake pans.

 - Bake 30-35 minutes or until a toothpick comes out clean when inserted into the middle of the cakes.
 Allow to cool for 10 minutes, then release cakes from pans onto wire racks to cool completely.
 While the cakes cool, make the frosting.

 cream cheese frosting directions